 How We Read

 When it comes to reading, we could fill a book (pun intended) with our favorite titles, favorite genres, and recommendations for our bookish friends.
-This week, however, I'm less focused on what you read and more concerned with how you read.
+Today, however, I'm less focused on what you read and more concerned with how you read.

 I realize, of course, that you know how to read.
 This isn't about decoding the words and sentences on a page or your reading comprehension (although if you're interested in what reading does to our minds, read my previous post How Books Turn Your Brain).